tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

 Since our API is already in use, we could crash the consuming sides' code by publishing our breaking change out of the blue.
-On the other hand we'd like to continue work with the new version as soon as posible.
+On the other hand we'd like to continue work with the new version as soon as possible.
 Versioning would be a good solution here, but how should we implement it?

 ### How to specify version